bbc/ugc-rds-macro/README.md

 # ugc-rds-macro

-This is a aws cloudformation macro that is used to manipulate the template fragment of type `AWS::RDS::DBInstance`
+AWS cloudformation macro that is used to manipulate template fragment of type `AWS::RDS::DBInstance`

-NOTE:  The macro does not modify the existing template but applies changes to new template which contains the construct used to invoke the macro `Fn::Transfom`.
-It then replaces the existing template with newly generated template but with the following construct `Fn::Transform` removed.

 ### Usage